cantierecreativo/admino/README.md

 end
 ```

 Just like a search field, with a declared filter group the `#scope` method will check the presence of a `params[:query][:status]` key.
-If it finds it (and its value corresponds to one of the declared scopes) it will augment the query the scope itself:
+If it finds it (and its value corresponds to one of the declared scopes) it will augment the query with the scope itself:

 ```ruby
 class Task < ActiveRecord::Base